 The 28 V DC on-board voltage of the helicopter is smoothly buffered by a 24 Ah battery and connected to a central power unit.
-From there it is distributed to the individual components of the system with fuses built-in to protect devices from overvoltage.
+From there it is distributed to the individual components of the system with built-in fuses to protect devices from overvoltage (Table 11).

 Control and recording units of the airborne geophysical system are mounted in a 19" rack.
-Shock absorbers between the base of the rack and a wood board which is firmly screwed to the floor of the helicopter minimize the transfer of vibrations originating from the rotor.
+Shock absorbers between the base of the rack and a wood board which is firmly screwed to the floor of the helicopter minimize the transfer of vibrations originating from the rotor (Table 11).